maniospas/Blombly/docs/setup.md

 Avoid generating debugging symbols with the `--strip` or `-s` option.
 This speeds up compilation and optimization and produces a smaller bbvm file - around half the size.
 For example, below is a compilation outcome with stripped away debug info.
-In this case, any errors point to virtual machine instructions instead of a source code stack traces.
+In this case, any errors point to virtual machine instructions instead of a source code stack traces, so they may be a harder to debug.

 <pre style="font-size: 80%;background-color: #333; color: #AAA; padding: 10px 20px;">
 > <span style="color: cyan;">./blombly</span> main.bb  --strip